goto40/self-dsl/docs/motivation.md

 __domain specific languages (DSL)__.
-These languages make the design easy to communicate (defined language at design level) and at the same time the design itself constitutes of actual software artefacts, since code is directly generated from it (single source of information).
+These languages make the design easy to communicate (defined language at design level) and at the same time the design itself constitutes of actual software artifacts, since code is directly generated from it (single source of information).